 The best horror comics of all time are far more than just supernatural action stories.
 While we all enjoy vampires, ghosts, and other creepies and crawlies that go bump in the night, due to the immense creativity and wall-breaking of comics, sometimes those creatures are more superhero than super scary.

-When it comes to real horror, it's all about instigating a little bit (or a lot) of unease, fear, and terror into your mind that lingers with you long after you turn the final page.
+When it comes to real horror, it's all about creating a little bit (or a lot) of unease, fear, and terror that lingers long after you turn the final page.
 The best horror comics also often provide that uneasy twist to something classic, mundane, and safe in your life.

 Do you enjoy gossip and small talk?
+Do you ever feel homesick?
 Do you like doodling spirals and seemingly innocent patterns?
 Not for long, if these horror comics get a hold of you.

 One could easily make a list of the best horror comics of the past decade, best horror manga, or many other sub-categories, but we've given equal weight to comics no matter their format, time, or country of origin - a kind of 'big picture' look into the best examples of horror comics the world over.